ryuheechul/do-tht-echo/certs/README.md

-We are going to follow [this guide](https://web.dev/how-to-use-local-https/#setup) to expose echo server via HTTPS.
+We are going to follow [this guide](https://web.dev/how-to-use-local-https/#setup) to the expose echo server via HTTPS.

 ## Install